petervartanian/omphalOS/README.md

 omphalOS surfaces patterns for review, then forces the record to carry uncertainty, rival explanations, and falsifiers as first-class structure.

-One cannot export a packet without documenting what one does not know; _e.g._, every SQL query scrolls past epistemic warnings before one reaches the data; and, years later — when someone challenges one's analysis — every step is reproducible bit-for-bit.
+One cannot export a packet without documenting what one does not know; _e.g._, every SQL query scrolls past epistemic warnings before one reaches the data; and, years later — namely, when someone challenges one's analysis — every step is reproducible bit-for-bit.

 What omphalOS constitutes is neither risk-scoring, nor classification, but a hypothesis-generating pattern detection where the system makes doubt structurally unavoidable.

 ## Who Uses This

-omphalOS enjoys usage by intelligence analysts, export-control investigators, sanctions-compliance officers, trade-finance investigators — in other words, anyone working in adversarial contexts of legality wherein "the-algorithm-flagged-it" is insufficient and analytical reasoning must survive scrutiny.
+omphalOS enjoys usage by intelligence analysts, export-control investigators, sanctions-compliance officers, trade-finance investigators, _etc._ — in other words, anyone working in adversarial contexts of legality wherein "the-algorithm-flagged-it" is insufficient and analytical reasoning must survive scrutiny.

-Application domains include — and are not limited to — export control casework (e.g., EAR, ITAR), sanctions enforcement (e.g., OFAC and multilateral régimes), trade-based money laundering, supply-chain risk, proliferation finance, detection of illicit and/or luxury goods... and, much, much more.
+Application domains include (and are not limited to) export control casework (e.g., EAR, ITAR), sanctions enforcement (e.g., OFAC and multilateral régimes), trade-based money laundering, supply-chain risk, proliferation finance, detection of illicit and/or luxury goods... and, much, much, much more.

 ## Quick Start